Matthew effect: Etymology

-The concept is named according to two of the parables of Jesus in the synoptic Gospels (Table 2, of the Eusebian Canons).
+The concept is named after two parables of Jesus in the Synoptic Gospels (Table 2 of the Eusebian Canons).
 The concept concludes both synoptic versions of the parable of the talents:

 For to every one who has will more be given, and he will have abundance; but from him who has not, even what he has will be taken away.